-Norton Shores Michigan Chiropractor — As our workforce becomes more specialized and high tech, more and more people are forced into long hours in a seated position.
+Norton Shores Michigan Chiropractor -- As our workforce becomes more dedicated and high tech, more and more people are forced into long hours in a seated position.
 While we have been brought up to desire a “cozy desk job,” it may surprise you to find out that sitting at a desk all day may be the worst thing you can do to your spine and your overall health.

 Technology is pretty sweet.
 You have a smartphone with apps that will do everything but chew your food for you.
 You can find dates, order food, and shop for more gadgets with the simple press of a touchscreen button.
 You can have instant access to every single album, bootleg, and live performance for every band you listened to in high school.
 You can even show off pictures of your kids.
 However, there are some drawbacks to our high tech society: staggering rates of obesity, type 2 diabetes, ADHD, sleep disorders, depression, back pain, neck pain, shoulder pain, arm pain, and headaches, to name a few.
 We truly are sicker than ever.
 As a chiropractor, I can tell you from experience that our spines are truly as unhealthy as ever.
 Is sitting to blame?
 Partially.